Participant

 Powder extinguisher: It is a requirement that a 6 kg powder extinguisher (233B) is brought into the tent.
 This must be approved.
 And immediately above the fire extinguisher, a powder extinguisher sticker must be placed on the tent wall, which is provided in the driver's envelope.

-Starting engines is not permitted outside the hours of 08:00-20:00 on Thursday, Friday, and Saturday.
-29-31 May 2025.
+Starting engines is not permitted outside the hours of 08:00-20:00 on Friday, Saturday, and Sunday.
+22-24 May 2026.

 A valid national Danish or a foreign license is required to participate in Classic Race Viborg.